Zillow Group Inc. (Z) – Don’t Be So Quick to Call it Dead

 Zillow Group Inc. (Z) Insider Activity

-A total of 169 insider transactions have happened at Zillow Group Inc. (Z) in the last six months, with sales accounting for 132 and purchases happening 37 times.
-The most recent transaction is an insider sale by Samuelson Errol G, the company’s Chief Industry Dev.
-Officer.
-SEC filings show that Samuelson Errol G sold 1,277 shares of the company’s common stock on Mar 26 at a price of $128.85 per share for a total of $0.16 million.
-Following the sale, the insider now owns 42873.0 shares.
+A total of 171 insider transactions have happened at Zillow Group Inc. (Z) in the last six months, with sales accounting for 133 and purchases happening 38 times.
+The most recent transaction is an insider sale by Beitel David A., the company’s Chief Technology Officer.
+SEC filings show that Beitel David A. sold 5,000 shares of the company’s common stock on Apr 01 at a price of $133.79 per share for a total of $0.67 million.
+Following the sale, the insider now owns 50709.0 shares.

-Zillow Group Inc. disclosed in a document filed with the SEC on Mar 16 that BARTON RICHARD N (Chief Executive Officer) sold a total of 343,940 shares of the company’s common stock.
-The trade occurred on Mar 16 and was made at $148.92 per share for $51.22 million.
-Following the transaction, the insider now directly holds 5.3 million shares of the Z stock.
+Zillow Group Inc. disclosed in a document filed with the SEC on Apr 01 that Owens Bradley D. (General Counsel) sold a total of 4,250 shares of the company’s common stock.
+The trade occurred on Apr 01 and was made at $134.50 per share for $0.57 million.
+Following the transaction, the insider now directly holds 968.0 shares of the Z stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.